faresAlharbi0/controller-pannel/README.md

 ![image](https://github.com/faresAlharbi0/controller-pannel/assets/122399786/02de0b2f-66ba-43a3-bd44-8252a192c441)

 # instruction on how to run the website/important dependencies
-1- node js/npm need to be installed
+1- node js/npm need to be installed.
-2- in the server.js folder, open the terminal and write to initilize the dependencies file:
+2- xmapp need to be installed and run the apache/mysql localhosts in the application gui 2- in the server.js folder, open the terminal and write to initilize the dependencies file:
 ```
 $ npm init -y